sunfounder/pironman5/docs/source/advanced/fans.rst

 PWM Fan
 -----------

-The PWM fan on the |link_pironman5| is controlled by the Raspberry Pi system.
+The PWM fan on the Pironman 5 is controlled by the Raspberry Pi system.

-Regarding cooling solutions for the Raspberry Pi 5, especially under heavy load, the design of the |link_pironman5| incorporates a smart cooling system.
+Regarding cooling solutions for the Raspberry Pi 5, especially under heavy load, the design of the Pironman 5 incorporates a smart cooling system.
 It features a primary PWM fan and two supplementary RGB fans.
 The cooling strategy is closely integrated with the Raspberry Pi 5's thermal management system.

 The PWM fan's operation is based on the Raspberry Pi 5's temperature: